llpeterson/direct/wireless.md

 The Carrier Sense part seems simple enough: Before sending a packet, the transmitter checks if it can hear any other transmissions; if not, it sends.
-However, because of the hidden terminal problem, just waiting for the absence of signals from other transmitters does not guarantee that a collision will not occur from the perspective of the receiver.
+However, because of the hidden node problem, just waiting for the absence of signals from other transmitters does not guarantee that a collision will not occur from the perspective of the receiver.
 For this reason, one part of CSMA/CA is an explicit ACK from the receiver to the